Dhanush-sec/Prompt-Engineering/README.md

 - **Variational Autoencoders (VAEs):** Learn to encode data into a latent space, then decode it to generate new samples.
 - **Generative Adversarial Networks (GANs):** Use two neural networks—the generator and the discriminator—in a competitive setup to improve output quality.
 - **Diffusion Models:** Generate data by refining random noise, popular in image synthesis.
+- Key principles include:

+Latent Space Learning: Generative models often map complex data (e.g., sentences or images) into compact, abstract “latent” spaces, capturing semantics or structure.
+Manipulating points in this space results in meaningful new creations, such as morphing facial attributes or generating novel sentences.

+Density Estimation: Many generative models learn the probability density function of their training data, which enables them to sample new, plausible items.

+Conditional Generation: Models can be directed—given labels or prompts, they generate content matching those conditions (e.g., “draw a cat wearing sunglasses”).

+Types of Generative Models:

+VAEs (Variational Autoencoders): Combine autoencoding with probabilistic modeling, allowing for controllable generation.

+GANs (Generative Adversarial Networks): Pit a “generator” against a “discriminator;” widely used for realistic images.

+Autoregressive models: Generate content one step at a time, predicting the next word or pixel.

+Diffusion Models: Gradually denoise a random vector to form complex data (hugely influential in image generation).

 ***